ibm-cloud-docs/Registry/registry_overview.md

 To work with the IBM-provided public images only, you do not need to set up a namespace.

 If you are unsure whether a namespace is already set for your account, run the `ibmcloud cr namespace-list` command to retrieve existing namespace information.
-If you are an existing {{site.data.keyword.containerlong_notm}} customer that uses [single and scalable container groups](/docs/containers/cs_classic.html), you already have a namespace.
-You can create additional namespaces, but cannot run `cf ic namespace set` for more than one namespace.
 {:tip}

 Consider the following rules when you choose a namespace: